Although breast cancer is often referred to as one disease, there are many different types of breast cancer.

 Breast cancers differ in other ways.
 They can be non-invasive or invasive.
 Tumor cells can vary in location (milk ducts or lobules) and how they look under a microscope.
 These differences often affect prognosis.

-Tumor characteristics, such as hormone receptor status and HER2 status, can also affect prognosis.
+Tumor characteristics, such as hormone receptor status and HER2 status, also affect prognosis.

 Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.
 In situ means "in place."
 With DCIS, the abnormal cells are contained in the milk ducts of the breast and have not spread to nearby breast tissue.

-Although DCIS is non-invasive, without treatment, the abnormal cells could develop into invasive breast cancer over time.
+Although DCIS is non-invasive, without treatment, the abnormal cells could progress to invasive breast cancer over time.
 So, you may also hear the terms “pre-invasive” or “pre-cancerous” to describe DCIS.

 Learn more about breast anatomy.

 Invasive breast cancer has spread from the original site (either the milk ducts or the lobules) into the nearby breast tissue, and possibly to the lymph nodes and other parts of the body.

 For this reason, invasive breast cancers have a poorer prognosis than DCIS.